zhang91478/gitLearn/first.md

-To add a file and commit is
+To add a file and commit then push it to github
 ====
 >git add first.md

 >git commit first - m "first"

+>git push origin master